Crenicichla compressiceps – Compressiceps Dwarf Pike Cichlid

 It is advisable to keep a male with 1-2 females: an aquarium of 100-120 centimetres is usually sufficient for a harem.
 However, a proven (breeding) pair of Dwarf Pike Cichlids can be kept in a smaller aquarium: 80 centimetres in length will in many cases be sufficient.

 Males are often very intolerant to each other.
 If you want to keep several Crenicichla compressiceps males, a larger aquarium is necessary.
-A length of about 120 centimetres is the absolute minimum.
+A length of about 120 centimeters is the absolute minimum.

 The aquarium should be fairly densely planted, with dim lighting, so that the fish feel safe and can hide, especially if they live with larger or very active fish.
 Pieces of (drift) wood are also very suitable as a shelter and even as a nest location.

-The males can reach a length of about 7-8 centimetres.
-The women remain a bit smaller with their 5 to 6 centimetres.
+The males can reach a length of about 7-8 centimeters.
+The females remain a bit smaller with their 5 to 6 centimeters.

 Although the Compressiceps Dwarf Pike Cichlid is one of the smallest Crenicichla species, it is in no way inferior to its (often much) larger relatives in terms of temperament.
 This is an active and very lively, sometimes even aggressive fish that should only be kept with larger fish (anything that fits in the mouth is a potential addition to their daily diet).

-The ideal group composition is 1 male and 2-3 females, as males are very territorial in nature, especially during spawning.
+The ideal group composition is 1 male and 2 to 3 females, as males are very territorial in nature, especially during spawning.